sanjoydasjoy/Networking/structure-of-network.md

 <br>

-- 1. Your device (computer, phone, etc.) is sending data:
+- 1. My device (computer, phone, etc.) is sending data:
-   - The data moves through the OSI layers in your device, reaching the Physical Layer.
+   - The data moves through the OSI layers in my device, reaching the Physical Layer.
    - The Physical Layer converts the data into signals (electrical for Ethernet, optical for fiber, or radio waves for Wi-Fi).

 <br>

-2. Your router receives these signals:
+2. My router receives these signals:
-   - Since the router is physically connected to your device (via cable or Wi-Fi), it receives the signals at its own Physical Layer.
+   - Since the router is physically connected to my device (via cable or Wi-Fi), it receives the signals at its own Physical Layer.
    - The router processes the data through its OSI layers (moving from the Physical Layer up to the Network Layer).
    - The router reads the destination IP address in the Network Layer and decides where to send the data next.

 <br>

-3. Your router sends the data to the internet:
+3. My router sends the data to the internet:
    - The router converts the data back into signals (like electrical pulses or Wi-Fi signals).
-   - It sends those signals to your ISP (Internet Service Provider).
+   - It sends those signals to my ISP (Internet Service Provider).
    - The ISP routes the data across the internet, through multiple network devices (other routers, servers, etc.).

 <br>

-4. Your friend's router receives the data:
+4. My friend's router receives the data:
    - The router receives incoming data signals from the ISP and converts them back into a stream of bits at the Physical Layer.
-   - The Data Link Layer checks the MAC address and ensures the data is meant for a device in your friend's network.
+   - The Data Link Layer checks the MAC address and ensures the data is meant for a device in my friend's network.
    - The Network Layer reads the destination IP address to determine which device in the network should receive the data.
    - The Transport Layer reassembles packets and ensures error checking before passing the data upwards.
    - The Session Layer manages the connection and ensures the correct application receives the data.